geoflow3d/geoflow-bundle/README.md

 The flowchart of the building reconstruction is in `flowcharts/gfc-brecon/single/reconstruction.json`.
 You need to use this flowchart to generate the 3D building models.

+Download some test data from `https://data.3dgi.xyz/geoflow-test-data`.
+The following instruction works if you have placed the test data sets into a `test-data` directory in the `flowcharts/gfc-brecon` directory.

 Navigate to the `flowcharts/gfc-brecon` directory, then run:

 ```shell